gcallah/hambone/chaps/chap3.md

 When she had left the bar, Claude said to Winthrop, "Let's get ourselves to the back room.
 Hampton be here soon."

-Winthrop asked Camellia, "Did you bring a book like I told you?"
+Winthrop asked Camellia, "Did you bring something to read like I told you?"

-Camellia reached into her purse and pulled out a small romance novel.
+Camellia reached into her pocketbook and pulled out an art magazine.
 "Yes, daddy."

 "OK, sit yourself here reading, or even just pretending to read, for all it matters, and Hampton should be along soon."

-Camellia nodded, and opened her book.
+Camellia nodded, and opened her magazine.

-Claude and Winthrop went into the back, and pulled up two chairs near a small service window, which would allow them to hear what was going on in the main room.
-And giving it was only mid-afternoon, and the bar was mostly empty, they thought that they ought to be able to hear whatever was said between Hampton and Camellia.
+Claude and Winthrop went into the back room, which served as both kitchen and office, and pulled up two chairs near a small service window.
+Given it was only mid-afternoon, and the bar was mostly empty, they ought to be able to hear whatever was said between Hampton and Camellia.

-Winthrop began two months into a story, but Claude hushed him, saying, "Hampton coming in the front door now.
+Winthrop began to launch into a story about a gator he had run into while fishing at Sykes Swamp, but Claude hushed him, saying, "Hampton comin' in the front door now.
 You gotta keep quiet."

-Hampton entered singing Blue Oyster Cult's song "Don't Fear the Reaper" in a loud voice.
-He stops singing when he notices Camellia sitting at her table.
+Hampton entered singing "Don't Fear the Reaper" in a loud voice.
+He stopped singing when he noticed Camellia sitting at her table.

-"Hampton, how you been?"
+Once she had his attention, she asked, "Hampton, how you been?"

 "Yeah, I been fine."

 "You been sending me a whole lotta texts, and I been meaning to respond..."

-Hampton cuts her off.
+Hampton cut her off.
 "I ain't sent you nothing."

 "Whachoo talking bout?
 You know damn well you been sending me texts.
 And they was kinda sweet.
 But now you being mean, and that sweetness turning kind of sour."